How to Sight In A Rifle Scope: Zeroing Made Easy

 I run through each of these steps to sighting in your rifle in this video here:

-For the best results from bore-sighting, take extra care to ensure that your rifle is well supported and completely stable.
+To start, take extra care to ensure that your rifle is well supported and completely stable.
 Then, after removing your bolt, look down your barrel at something that is easy to see/identify at 100 yards.
 If you’re using an AR-15 style rifle, you can still do this by removing the rear takedown pin and pivoting the upper receiver so that you can see down the barrel, with the bolt carrier group removed.